san-sei/documents/content/en/docs/fcp/fcp.md

 ## What is FIDO Credential Provider (FCP)

 Windows lacks a built-in solution for using security keys as a sign-in option for Windows login.
 While Microsoft solutions are available for Azure and Hybrid-Azure environments, they do not support local or on-premise Active Directory environments.
-In response, IDmelon has developed the IDmelon FIDO Credential Provider (IDmelon FCP).
-This application enables users with local or on-premise AD to use their security keys, including IDmelon products, as a sign-in option.
-IDmelon FCP offers a secure and convenient way to log in to on-premises computers, with an easy installation and configuration process.
+In response, {{< params "IDmelon" >}} has developed the {{< params "IDmelon" >}} FIDO Credential Provider ({{< params "IDmelon" >}} FCP).
+This application enables users with local or on-premise AD to use their security keys, including {{< params "IDmelon" >}} products, as a sign-in option. {{< params "IDmelon" >}} FCP offers a secure and convenient way to log in to on-premises computers, with an easy installation and configuration process.
 To get started, refer to the "Getting Started" section below.

 ## Getting Started

-To begin using IDmelon FCP, follow these simple steps:
+To begin using {{< params "IDmelon" >}} FCP, follow these simple steps:

 1. Download the FCP setup file (contact support@idmelon.com to receive the installer).
 2. Install the downloaded setup file on your computer.